 How much does Part B cost?

-Most people pay the Part B premium of $104.90 each month.
+Most people pay the Part B premium of $104.90 each month, if you sign up for Part B when you're first eligible.

 You pay $147 per year for your Part B deductible.